waltermity/llm-d-inference-scheduler/README.md

 This will build images with your recent changes and load the new images to the cluster.

+**NOTE**: If you are working on a MacOS with Apple Silicon, it is required to add the environment variable `GOOS=linux`.

 Then do a rollout of the EPP `Deployment` so that your recent changes are
 reflected: